fdecunta/updatecsv/README.md

 I found it useful for updating data from experiments with new measurements.

-## Features
+### Features

 - Merge two CSV files based on a specified column.
 - Safely add new values without overwriting existing data.
-- Designed for use with CSV files due to their ease of handling and portability.
+- Use CSV files due to their ease of handling and portability.

-It's designed to work exclusively with CSV files because they're easy to handle and highly portable.

 ## Usage